Walter0697/SUPERHOT-GOOGLE-EXTENSION/README.md

 ### Finished
 - pause and start simple gif
 - pause and start youtube video
+- can toggle the functionality instead of enable/disable the extension

 ### In progress / might not know how to do:
-- toggle the function in the popup instead of disabling it everytime
 - pause and start css animation
 - make a lovely icon for this extension
 - more possibilities for website to move around